-The interdisciplinary content of the programme provides you with unique skills currently in demand in the labour market.
-There is an increasing need of qualified manpower that can combine scientific knowledge with mathematical modeling, programming of advanced computer systems, large scale data analysis and proficiencies in using modern computational scientific tools.
-This combination is important, and a rapid increase in demand for qualified people with such combination is expected - both in Sweden and internationally.
+The interdisciplinary content of the programme provides you with unique skills of high demand in the labour market.
+There is an increasing need of qualified manpower that can combine scientific knowledge with mathematical modelling, programming of advanced computer systems, large scale data analysis and proficiencies in using modern computational scientific tools.
+The demand for qualified professionals with such combination of knowledge is expected to increase in both Sweden and abroad.

-The professional career may be in scientific or technical research and development, as scientific and/or technical advisor, consultant or project leader.
-The programme also prepares you for PhD studies in e.g. computational science, physics, bioscience, and mathematics.
+Your professional career may be in scientific or technical research and development, as scientific- or technical advisor, consultant or project leader.
+The programme also prepares you for PhD studies in for example computational science, physics, bioscience, and mathematics.

-Computers are used to study problems within sectors where experiments are expensive or impossible to perform, or where systems are so complicated that simplified assistance models are insufficient.
-Important examples can be found within the environmental industry and the energy sector.
+Computers are used to study problems within sectors where experiments are expensive or impossible to perform or where systems are so complicated that simplified assistance models are insufficient.
 The use of tools based on computer calculations and simulations is currently increasing substantially within companies of different sizes and within many different sectors.
+Many important examples can be found within the environmental and energy industry.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 The main field of study must be within science, engineering, mathematics or computer science.
 Also required is: